-Base your pathway decision on everything you've learned about yourself from using the Career Compass and from your online assessments in Career Cruising.
+Base your pathway decision on everything you've learned about yourself from using the Career Compass and from your online assessments.
 What do you like?
 What skills do you have?
 What career clusters interest you?
 What occupations are expected to have openings?
 Make an informed career pathway choice to prepare yourself for an interesting and fulfilling future.